llvm/llvm-project/libc/docs/dev/code_style.rst

 While it's not impossible to have Assembly code that correctly provides all of the above, we do not wish to maintain such Assembly sources in llvm-libc.

-That said, there a few functions provided by llvm-libc that are more difficult to implement or maintain in C++ than Assembly.
+That said, there a few functions provided by llvm-libc that are impossible to reliably implement in C++ for all compilers supported for building llvm-libc.

 We do use inline or out-of-line Assembly in an intentionally minimal set of places; typically places where the stack or individual register state must be